See all articles from The Kinkist

 Reality: Most people don’t.
 That’s why we explore.

-One of the biggest barriers to trying kink is the fear of “doing it wrong.”
-But here’s the thing - there is no right.
-There’s just communication, creativity, and a sense of play.
+One of the biggest barriers to trying something new is the fear of "doing it wrong."
+But here's the thing - there is no right.
+There's just communication, creativity, and a sense of play.
 Then you work it out as you go.
 Or you put a blindfold on them so they can't see you're fumbling around.

 TL;DR: